 A face-to-face meeting or phone interview is essential to enable you to choose the best writer for your needs.
 Ask plenty of questions but make sure you tell the candidates about your requirements as well so you can allow them to listen and ask questions of their own.
 It’s worth showing them your marketing materials and asking for their own off-the-cuff thoughts on how they could be improved.

 There’s more to finding the right copywriter than simply picking someone who knows your sector.
-In fact, expert knowledge is not always the most important criteria.
+In fact, expert knowledge is not always the most important criterion.
 A good copywriter will relish researching and writing about a new area.
 It’s more important to find a copywriter with the right style.
-Copywriting comes in all shapes and sizes — the direct approach of a sales letter, the authority of a brochure, the clarity of a website or the personality of a blog.
+Copywriting comes in all shapes and sizes - the direct approach of a sales letter, the authority of a brochure, the clarity of a website or the personality of a blog.
 While most good copywriters can turn their hand to different styles, they will usually have their strengths and it’s vital that you find the right match.
 Can the writer provide the right tone of voice for your customers?

 It’s vital to know what makes good copy before you make your final choice of writer.
 When you are assessing examples of work, look for the following:

 - The copy is easy to navigate and divided into digestible chunks

 - The headings are compelling and make you want to read on

 - You can understand the message quickly, without having to read every word

 - There is no waffle or dull copy